mhsefidgar/Cpp/dataStorageCpp.md

 cout << *ptr; // Output: 20
 ```

-21.  `sizeof` Operator: The `sizeof` operator returns the size in bytes of a type or variable.
+21.  **`sizeof` Operator**: The `sizeof` operator returns the size in bytes of a type or variable.
 It is commonly used to determine the memory size occupied by data.
 Here's an example:

 ```